 Sometime around the turn of the century, Bill decided to try his hand at website construction and hosting.
 This led to the creation of a small, one-man labor of love called Lookout Web Services.
 LWS has a very small client roster which allows for a personal touch in website creation and hosting.

-Meanwhile, Bill met singer/songwriter Paul Thorn while living in Muscle Shoals and has been Paul’s mainstay guitarist ever since, playing acoustic, electric, and slide guitars on nine albums, touring with one of the best rock and roll bands on the road, and appearing on the DVD The Paul Thorn Band: So Far So Good LIVE as well as TV shows Late Night with Conan O'Brien and Jimmy Kimmel Live.
+Meanwhile, Bill met singer/songwriter Paul Thorn while living in Muscle Shoals and has been Paul’s mainstay guitarist ever since, playing acoustic, electric, and slide guitars on ten albums, touring with one of the best rock and roll bands on the road, and appearing on the DVD The Paul Thorn Band: So Far So Good LIVE as well as TV shows Late Night with Conan O'Brien and Jimmy Kimmel Live.
 He also oversees Paul's web presence and strategy.
 Paul’s seventh CD, A Long Way From Tupelo, was released in the summer of 2007 and it reached #11 in the Americana Music Association's Top 100 Albums of 2008.
 His next album, Pimps and Preachers, spent the summer and much of the fall of 2010 in the AMA's Top 10.
-His latest record is What The Hell Is Goin' On?, and it debuted at #83 in Billboard's Top 200.
+Then came an album of cover songs, What The Hell Is Goin' On?, which debuted at #83 in Billboard's Top 200.
 2014 saw the release of Too Blessed To Be Stressed in July.
 It spent the rest of the year in the Top 5 on the AMA's radio airplay chart and placed 15th on their end-of-year Top 100 list.
 In 2018, Paul Thorn released Don't Let The Devil Ride, an album of gospel songs featuring the Blind Boys Of Alabama, The McCrary Sisters, and the Preservation Hall Jazz Band horns.
 Click here for more Paul Thorn.

-Bill has relocated back to his hometown of Montgomery, Alabama and teaches guitar occasionally to (mostly) kids in his home.
+Bill has relocated back to his hometown of Montgomery, Alabama and teaches guitar occasionally in his home and online.
 He is a busy guy.